Key takeaways:

 - Checklists: ClickUp lets you break down tasks into smaller activities, so you can get moving more quickly and monitor your progress.

-- Mind maps: One function that sets ClickUp apart is that you can plot out projects and tasks visually through mind maps.
+- Mind maps: One function that sets ClickUp apart from traditional project management solutions is that you can plot out projects and tasks visually through mind maps.
 It lets everyone see their specific place in the larger strategy.

 Integrations